All courses for the current students are being offered online. More information

 Entrepreneurial Economics is the first European English-language master programme based on the intellectual backbone of the Austrian School.
 The programme will guide you through the development of economic thought up to the frontier of modern knowledge broadening your analytical horizons and training out-of-the-box thinking.
 By stirring up the fascination of meaningful economic science this master programme appeals both to economists with academic ambitions as well as to future entrepreneurial decision makers.
 This is economics at its best!

 Our university focuses on your development.
 That's why we teach in small learning groups and in a friendly and personal atmosphere.
 You will be taught by renowned Austrian Economics lecturers with both scientific and business backgrounds.
-You will study at a campus that is centrally located, equipped with the newest technology, and known for its international and English-speaking character.
+You will study at a campus that is centrally located, equipped with the latest technology, and known for its international and English-speaking character.
 In addition, this master's program can easily be combined with a side job?
 It’s up to you as our lectures take place on Wednesday afternoon until Saturday evening.

 The University of Applied Sciences Europe is state accredited, has been awarded on multiple occasions and is worldwide leading in international approach.

 At our university you study in small groups.
 This guarantees you individual support and personal contact to the professors.
 All our lecturers are experts in their industry.

 You will notice our practical approach from the first semester.
 A variety of courses allows you to determine the content of your studies yourself.
 University of Applied Sciences Europe offers modern equipment like beamers in all rooms, macpools and more.